Len Wadsworth

 Len Wadsworth (fl.
-1930s–1940s) was a Canadian former professional middleweight boxer who held the Canadian middleweight boxing title from 1938 to 1947.
+1930s–1940s) was a Canadian professional middleweight boxer who held the Canadian middleweight boxing title from 1938 to 1947.

 Early life

 Leonard William Wadsworth was born around 1915 in Haileybury, Ontario, Canada.

 Amateur boxing career

 In April 1934, he competed in the Ontario Amateur Boxing Championships in the middleweight division.
 The 160-pound titleholder soon participated in the Canadian trials for the 1934 British Empire Games that July.
 Wadsworth secured a silver medal at the second ever British Empire Games (now Commonwealth Games) after losing to England's Alf Shawyer by split decision at the Wembley Stadium in August 1934.

 Professional career

 Once back in Canada, he began his professional career in Ontario.
 Starting in 1935, he scored four straight wins before a loss to Jackie Flowers at Broadway Auditorium in 1937.

 Taking the Canadian middleweight championship, February 1938

 After collecting three knockouts, Len Wadsworth knocked out Irvin Pease in the seventh round to win his first Canadian middleweight title on February 28, 1938.

 Wadsworth, the Canadian middleweight champion, lost a non-title bout to Saint John middleweight Ray McIntyre in Toronto on April 11, 1938.